tunnelvisionlabs/aicabinets/README.md

 Effective settings are produced by merging the shipped defaults with the user overrides, applying override values last so they take precedence when keys overlap.

-When defaults load, a sanitizer ensures every cabinet definition includes a `partitions.bays` array with `count + 1` entries.
-New bays inherit the current global defaults (for example, `shelf_count` and `door_mode`) so legacy models without bay data migrate deterministically.
+When defaults load, a sanitizer ensures every cabinet definition includes a `partitions` container with a resolved `orientation`, a `bays` array sized to `count + 1`, and per-bay defaults (for example, `shelf_count` and `door_mode`).
+Nested `subpartitions` inherit the perpendicular orientation, clone sane defaults when missing, and keep unknown keys intact so legacy models migrate deterministically.

 All serialized length values are stored in millimeters and use the `_mm` suffix in JSON.
 No other unit system is written to disk.